All Episodes

 I'm just a guy who's like reporting sports scores.

-They're getting beat in total viewers by the Hallmark Channel, which is really hard to do.
+They're getting beat in total viewers by the Hallmark channel, which is really hard to do.

 I don't care what they do over there.

-They claim they don't have opinions.
+They claim they don't have opinion.

 They actually say they don't have opinion shows.

-And like Don Lemon's an anchor and Chris Cuomo's an anchor, and Anderson Cooper's an anchor, and then all your opinion from those three guys.
+You know, like Don Lemon's an anchor and Chris Cuomo's an anchor and Anderson Cooper's an anchor.

 Just own it.

-But I do claim to be a talk show host.
+I say, I don't claim to be, but I do claim to be a talk show host.

 And I can play for you right now.